FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 In order to solve this we had to `eject` the `create-react-app` tool.

 `create-react-app` wraps up various complex logic related to `webpack`, `babel`, and other tools.
 It's great.
 When you run `create-react-app eject`, it stops hiding all that logic.
-It dumps giant, complex Webpack and Babel configuration files into your codebase.
+It dumps Webpack and Babel configuration files into your codebase.

-Hooray.

 This gave us the flexibility we needed to remove minification altogether.

 As you might expect, this increased the size of our built bundle by quite a bit.
-In fact, from xMB to yMB.
+In fact, from 1.5MB to 3.8MB.

-But... it worked?
-Like, we can at least _deploy our app_ now?
+But it worked.
+We can at least _deploy our app_ now.

-Ugh.

 We didn't like this solution.
 We tried to avoid it.
-We tried to use the latest version of the _minify_ tool (`UglifyJS2` version _3_, which, yes, is a confusing naming scheme).
-But it still wouldn't get us around the `constructor` name problem.
+We tried to use the latest version of the _minify_ tool (`UglifyJS2` version _3_).
+It would get us around the `constructor` name problem but another one would show up.

 We decided to cut our losses, and move on with an unminified build.
-Research!
-We can circle back later, after we spend our precious weeks tackling cooler problems.

 ## The two headed dragon